ADG-DAPT/Telechips-Model-Zoo/README.md

 ---

 ## **4. To do**
-- Telechips proprietary neural network upload scheduled (~June 30)
+- Telechips proprietary neural network upload scheduled (by June 30)